mikaelh82/book-tracker/playground/scratchpad.md

 2. [X] Implement small webserver just to get something up and running and take it from there
 3. [X] Will use custom multiplexer to avoid global state issues as well as organize routes modularly for scalability, and enable middleware like logging, metrics and ofcourse CORS in deployment
 4. [ ] As Book datastructure very simple.
 I choose not to add any regex checks or any third party validation libraries like typescripts Zod (but for go).
 Handled mostly with strings.TrimParse().
 Can also later add validation to the frontend to be extra secure.
+5. [ ] For separation of concerns and for scalability.
+I'll modularize the applications in:
+   1. Handlers: Manages HTTP requests and responses
+   2. Routes: Managed routing
+   3. Services: Business logic
+   4. Store: Data storage and retrieval